frederic-perez/AmE-dictionary/data/idioms.md

 __(right) from the off__ _He knew it from the off._
 __(someone’s) native soil__ The country or geographical area in which someone was born or raised. _Though I’ve spent most of my adult life in London, it’s always nice to return to my native soil of Shanghai, if even for just a few days._
 __(someone) (just) doesn’t know when to quit__ Someone would be better off not doing something or acting a certain way because it is or may become destructive, counterproductive, futile, or undesirable.
+__(someone) is endgame__ _slang_ In fandom, the idea that a particular romantic couple (or potential romantic couple) is meant to be together (and, in the context of a fictional work, that one thinks should be in a relationship when the work ends).
+The term is usually used by fans who are very invested in the pairing.
+Often, a portmanteau of the characters’ names precedes the verb, which is singular (despite alluding to multiple people). _Although Jackson and April on _Grey’s Anatomy_ had a rocky relationship over the years, Japril is still endgame for many fans._ _Klaine was always endgame to me, so I’m not surprised they ended up together on Glee._
 __(something) as a service__
 __(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(still) going strong__ Continuing to be healthy, successful, or function properly. _Smartphones are designed to become obsolete, but my old flip phone from 2004 is still going strong._